a-morales/kwm/README.md

 ## Build:

 Because there is no app bundle, *Kwm* has to be started from a terminal.
-To compile and run *Kwm*, simply run
+To compile and start *Kwm*, simply run

       make
       ./bin/kwm